-- "Any person who claims that a fundamental right or freedom guaranteed by this constitution has been infringed or threatened shall be entitled - - (a) to make (an) application to a competent court to enforce or protect such right and freedom; and orders that are necessary and appropriate to secure the enjoyment of these rights and freedoms and where a court finds that a threat exists to such rights or freedoms, it shall have power to make any orders necessary and appropriate to prevent those rights and freedoms, from being unlawfully denied or violated---"
+"Any person who claims that a fundamental right or freedom guaranteed by this constitution has been in or threatened shall be entitled -

+(a) to make (an) application to a competent court to enforce or protect such right and freedom; and

+(b) -----"

-Further, the relevant parts of Section 46(3) of the said Constitution of the Republic of Malawi provides that:-
+Further, the relevant parts of Section 46(3) of the said Constitution of the Republic of Malawi provides t

-"Where a court referred to in Subsection(2)(a) finds that rights or freedoms conferred by this constitution have been unlawfully denied or violated, it shall have power to make any
+"Where a court referred to in Subsection(2)(a) finds that rights or freedoms conferred by this constitution been unlawfully denied or violated, it shall have power to make any orders that are necessary and appropto secure the enjoyment of these rights and freedoms and where a court finds that a threat exists to such a or freedoms, it shall have power to make any orders necessary and appropriate to prevent those rights an freedoms, from being unlawfully denied or violated----"

-It will be seen that the above mentioned Sections demonstrate that if Section 10 of the Civil Procedure (Suits by or Against Government or Public Officers) Act is taken literally then the courts would be rendered impotent in so far as what the Constitution of the Republic of Malawi enjoins them to do where there is a complaint that rights or freedoms of an individual have been infringed or threatened.
+It will be seen that the above mentioned Sections demonstrate that if Section 10 of the Civil Procedure (5 by or Against Government or Public Officers)Act is taken literally then the courts would be rendered important in so far as what the Constitution of the Republic of Malawi enjoins them to do where there is a complain rights or freedoms of an individual have been infringed or threatened.
 Indeed, Cap.
-6:01 of the Laws of Malawi which was promulgated before the current Constitution of the Republic of Malawi, in particular the provisions in Sections 41(3), 46(2) and 46(3) cited above, should not and/or can not stop this court from giving an effective, and appropriate, remedy if that effective remedy would mean making an injunctive order for the purpose of securing the Applicant's rights and freedoms which they claim have been infringed.
-If the effective remedy which is found necessary and appropriate is an injunction order then surely this court will so order, notwithstanding the provisions of Section 10 of the Civil Procedure (Suits by or Against Government or Public Officers)Act.
+6:01 of the Laws of Malawi which was promulgated before the current Constitution of the Republic of Malawi, in particular provisions in Sections 41(3), 46(2) and 46(3) cited above, should not and/or can not stop this court from an effective, and appropriate, remedy if that effective remedy would mean making an injunctive order for purpose of securing the Applicant's rights and freedoms which they claim have been infringed.
+If the effective which is found necessary and appropriate is an injunction order then surely this court will so ord notwithstanding the provisions of Section 10 of the Civil Procedure (Suits by or Against Government or Officers)Act.
 That would be the case if it is assumed that this Act is intended to cover Judicial Review proceedings as well.
-But as will be recalled this court has formed the opinion, and has found as a fact, that Judicial Review proceedings are not legal suits or claims and are therefore not caught by the provisions of Cap.
-6:01 of the Laws of Malawi.
+But as will be recalled this court has formed the opinion, and has found as a fact. th Judicial Review proceedings are not legal suits or claims and are therefore not caught by the provisions of 6:01 of the Laws of Malawi.